 - IPX7 water-resistant

-I’m not the biggest fan of boombox-style Bluetooth speakers, but the JBL Boombox 2 certainly impresses me every time I listen to it.
+I’m not the biggest fan of boombox-style Bluetooth speakers, but the JBL Boombox 3 impresses me every time I listen.
 It’s incredibly user-friendly, sounds amazing, and is one of the most versatile speakers I’ve reviewed.

 4. JBL Charge 5